Amber Portwood Says She Will Be ‘Just Fine’ After Sharing And Deleting Cryptic Post About Drunk Driving

 Amber was arrested last month after she allegedly assaulted Andrew Glennon while he held the couple’s 1-year-old son.
 She appeared in court last month with the Teen Mom OG cast by her side.
 While there is a no-contact order in place between her and Andrew, Amber was granted supervised visits with her son.

 Over the weekend, Amber shared that she was with her daughter who she shares with ex-boyfriend Gary Shirley.
-In her Instagram post, Amber wrote that her daughter put a “smile” on her face, but that missing was “one beautiful little man.”
+In her Instagram post, Amber wrote that her daughter put a “smile” on her face but missing was “one beautiful little man.”

 Amber Portwood was introduced to fans on her Season 1 episode of 16 and Pregnant.
 On the episode, she found out she was pregnant with her oldest daughter.
 Amber then went on to share her story on Teen Mom OG and has been sharing her story for a decade.